 3. Stay off the alcohol

-Instead, go for sulphate-free products which contribute to maintaining the natural oils on your scalp (don't worry - these are the good, healthy oils) and leave your hair moisturized and hydrated.
+Instead, go for sulfate-free products which contribute to maintaining the natural oils on your scalp (don't worry - these are the good, healthy oils) and leave your hair moisturized and hydrated.
 This is especially important for wavy and curlier hair textures.

 4. Wash your hair less often